kalavattam/2023_Greenlaw-et-al/results/2022-1201/AG_breakdown-annotation-munging-etc.md

 ```bash
 gffcompare -r annotation.gff transcripts.gtf
 ```
 The reference annotation is specified in the `annotation.gff` file and `transcripts.gtf` represents the query file (more than one query file can be provided).
-Unless the `-o` option was provided, the output will be found in multiple files with the prefix "gffcmp.".
+Unless the `-o` option was provided, the output will be found in multiple files with the prefix "gffcmp."
 A list of the more important options for the GffCompare utility is provided in [Table 3](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7222033/table/T3/?report=objectonly).

 <a id="use-cases-transcript-accuracy-estimation-with-gffcompare"></a>
 ##### Use cases: Transcript accuracy estimation with `GffCompare`